📞 Call Now

 Transportation in and out of Kyle is dominated by I-35 (the central spine), TX-150 (east-west through Buda and Driftwood), FM 1626 (the corridor southwest to the Hays County rural area), FM 2770 (the Kyle Parkway grid), and FM 150 (east toward the Plum Creek area).
 The grid is more developed than it was a decade ago but still has occasional traffic friction at the I-35 / FM 150 / FM 1626 interchange and at the school-zone choke points during morning and afternoon school traffic.
 I-35 northbound to Austin is the principal traffic risk for Kyle bus trips.
 Friday evening, Sunday afternoon, and any UT football Saturday create predictable northbound stacks; the bus may take 45-60 minutes for what is normally a 25-minute drive.
 The bus driver will choose timing and routing to minimize the impact, including potentially using FM 1626 north as an alternative to I-35 for east-Kyle pickups.
 Pickups for Kyle bus trips commonly originate from one of these zones: (1) Plum Creek (the city's flagship neighborhood, mature trees, walkable streets); (2) Hometown Kyle (older central neighborhood, near downtown); (3) Steeplechase, Crosswinds, and Brookside (the western and southern subdivisions); (4) the FM 150 / Vybe / Crosswinds Lakeside corridor (newer eastern developments); (5) Kyle hotels along I-35 and FM 1626; (6) Center Street downtown for festival and event pickups.
 Common Kyle bus itineraries are described in the previous section.
 Group size guidance is similar to other I-35 corridor cities: party bus for ten to twenty handles most general trips, coach bus for thirty-five-plus and weddings, Limo Sprinter for six-to-ten couples and small groups.
 To book, call 512-900-8324 or submit a quote online.
 Tell us the date, group size, the pickup location (neighborhood or address), the destination (Austin, San Marcos, New Braunfels, Lockhart, Hill Country wineries, etc.), the departure and return times, and any specific event context.
 Kyle bookings can usually be arranged on two to four weeks of notice for standard weekend trips.
 Pie Capital Festival weekend (mid-November), Texas State football Saturdays, and spring/fall wedding Saturdays require six-to-eight weeks of lead time.

-Local Tips for Kyle
+Local Planning Tips for Kyle

 Pie Capital Festival is the second weekend of November on the city square -- the bus is genuinely useful given parking pressure